noiseprotocol/noise_spec/noise.md

       ...
       -> e, dhes, s, dhss

-Note that `Noise_N` represents a conventional "public-key encryption".
+Note that `Noise_N` is a conventional DH-based public-key encryption.
 The other patterns add sender authentication, where the sender's public key is either known to the recipient beforehand (`Noise_K`) or transmitted under encryption (`Noise_X`).